 Remarkably, over 600 victims of child sexual abuse and violence gathered with their families at the Vatican for “healing prayers”.

-As the day was held in recognition of the resolution, it served as an open cancelling initiative that will serve the need to empathise with all victims of child abuse and rape.
-The day, according to Fatima Bo is not just serving as a ceremonious day, rather it signifies a moment for an inward look and participatory approach to serve justice to those inflicting such inhumane act against children.
+As the day was held in recognition of the resolution, it served as an open counselling initiative that will serve the need to empathise with all victims of child abuse and rape.
+The day, according to Fatima Bio shouldn’t be seen serving as a ceremonious day only.
+Rather, it must be referenced as a moment for an inward look and participatory approach to serve justice to those inflicting such inhumane act against women and children.

 The first lady Fatima Bio furthered, the day will ensure “we must listen and hear the cries of survivors so it can translate into more action against this heinous crime.”

 The observed resolution which was marked a key calendar day in the Vatican was endorsed in the UN by more than 110 countries with backing from Sierra Leone and Nigeria.

 The said resolution recommends education about the effects of abuse on children, the need to prevent exploitation offline and online and for survivors to have access to justice, eliminate stigma, affirm their dignity and promote their rights.